 Common Dental Misconception

-We know everyone has a basic grasp of oral hygiene and some facts are widely known, but we’ve sourced some of the most interesting facts we could find in order to give you some amazing oral hygiene information you may have never heard before!
+We know that most people have a basic grasp of oral hygiene and some facts are widely known, but we’ve sourced some of the most interesting facts we could find in order to give you some amazing oral hygiene information you may have never heard before!

-- Looking young is something we all hold on to, did you know that is takes 43 muscles to frown, but only 17 to smile?
-Why enhance the chance of premature aging due to a glum face.
+- Looking young is something we all hold on to; did you know that is takes 43 muscles to frown, but only 17 to smile?
+Why enhance the chance of premature ageing due to a glum face.
 Show off your sparkling smile instead and keep those frown lines at bay.

 - We encourage all our patients to brush their tongues when cleaning their teeth as this helps remove bacteria from your mouth, but in actual fact only 50% of us do this as standard when brushing their teeth.